AndreusMaximus/MC_POR_SAG/README.md

 - S. Ranjha, G. Nelissen and M. Nasri, "Partial-Order Reduction for Schedule-Abstraction-based Response-Time Analyses for Non-Preemptive Scheduling", *2022 IEEE 28th Real-Time and Embedded Technology and Applications Symposium (RTAS)*, 2022.

 **NOTE**: when using partial-order reduction, the schedulability analysis is exact, whereas the response-time analysis is safe (i.e., the BCRT and WCRT are lower and upper bounds on the response times, respectively).

+### Partial-order reduction optimizations

+Multiprocessor POR supports two types of optimizations which can be enabled

+#### Limiting the creation of reduction sets
+By limiting the creation of reduction sets we disallow new reduction sets to be created when the successors of the current exploration phase are all present in the recently failed set.
+This improves the accuracy and runtime but at the cost of larger graphs.

+This optimization is enabled via `--limit=yes`

+#### Computation reduction of reduction sets
+By adding all possible interfering jobs we reduce the total time required to create a reduction set.
+This decreases the runtime, at the cost of adding possible pessimism to the analysis.

+This optimization is enabled via the flag `--interfering=all`

 ## Output Format